chris-pearce/scally/README.md

 In addition to the principles outlined above here are some things to keep in mind when submitting code to Scally via a PR (Pull Request):

 - Lint your Sass, [see](#linting).
 Scally's build tests will catch any linting issues however it's good practice to run linting manually also.
-- Follow the [Westfield Labs CSS authoring guidelines](https://github.com/westfieldlabs/westfield_code_guidelines/tree/master/css).
+- Follow [these CSS authoring guidelines](https://github.com/chris-pearce/css-guidelines/).
 Linting will catch a lot of this but not everything.
 - Test in all supported browsers and mobile platforms, [see](#browser-support).

 **Credit:** alot of this section was taken from and inspired by the [Contributing section](https://github.com/inuitcss/CONTRIBUTING/blob/master/README.md) of [inuit.css](https://github.com/csswizardry/inuit.css)